Global Guardians: Fictional team history

 The Guardians eventually lost their UN funding to the Justice League, and the Dome was ordered to close, in part due to the political machinations of their enemy, Dr. Klaus Cornelius.
-The team disband and Green Flame and Ice Maiden (Tora) apply for League membership.
+The team disband and Green Flame and Ice Maiden apply for League membership.
 Initially rejected they are then offered the membership slot created by Black Canary's departure.
-After a brief time they change their names to Fire and Ice).
-The others members of the Global Guardians went freelance.
-With Jack O Lantern and Owl Woman relocating to Bialya.
+After a brief time they change their codenames to Fire and Ice.

 They are brainwashed by Queen Bee and directed to summon all of their old team mates, who met with a similar fate.
-While Owl Woman and Jack lurk in the shadows, Rising Sun, Wild Huntsman and Tuatara attack members of the newly formed Justice League Europe.
-At the end of this initial battle the Queen Bee makes an agreement with the League, and they form an uneasy truce.
-Green Flame and Ice maiden do not get directly involved and the other members remain in Bialya.
+While Owl Woman and Jack O'Lantern lurk in the shadows, Rising Sun, Wild Huntsman and Tuatara attack members of the newly formed Justice League Europe.
+At the end of this initial battle, Queen Bee makes an agreement with the League, and they form an uneasy truce.
+Green Flame and Icemaiden do not get directly involved and the other members remain in Bialya.

-The Guardians reappear in Justice League Europe Annual 1 where they claim back their 3 missing members and get involved in a team up with the League.
-It is revealed that the original Jack O Lantern has been killed by the Queen Bee and replaced.
-An android is used to replace Dr Mist and the rest of the team remain under her mental control.
-During this period Seraph is not part of the team, he declined for personal reasons.

-The next battle between the Guardians and the League occurs during 'Breakdowns'.
-A crossover series that sees the Queen Bee storyline come to a conclusion.
-During the confrontation in Bialya, Little Mermaid is accidentally killed by Jack O Lantern, while battling Captain Atom.
-Jack O Lantern is also killed and unmasked as an imposter and Dr Mist is revealed to be an android.
-The Queen Bee is killed and the Guardians regain their free will.
-The world mourns the loss of Little Mermaid and Jack O Lantern as Owl Woman is reported as missing.
+The next battle between the Guardians and the League occurs during the 'Breakdowns' story arc.
+During a confrontation in Bialya, Little Mermaid is accidentally killed by Jack O'Lantern, while battling Captain Atom.
+Jack O'Lantern is also killed and unmasked as an imposter and Doctor Mist is revealed to be an android.
+Queen Bee is killed and the Guardians regain their free will.
+The world mourns the loss of Little Mermaid and Jack O'Lantern as Owl Woman is reported as missing.

 In Justice League Quarterly 6, Owl Woman reappears.
 She has been on the run since 'Breakdowns' concluded and is being pursued by the new Bialyan government through the underground passages beneath the city.
-She discovers the original Jack O Lantern very much alive and imprisoned and sets him free.
-Dr Mist appears and advises that he will get them both medical attention before reforming the Guardians.
+She discovers the original Jack O'Lantern very much alive and imprisoned and sets him free.
+Doctor Mist appears and advises that he will get them both medical attention before reforming the Guardians.
 They recruit Seraph and Tasmanian Devil before approaching Rising Sun who has just been on a successful date with the female Dr Light.
 They then travel to Bialya and resue the rest of the team.
 With a new Dome being built as their headquarters the Global Guardians are finally reunited.